 With these facts in hand, it's time to start changing the way you think about sleep.
 When you wake up in the morning, instead of thinking negatively, remind yourself of these things:

 "I probably got more sleep than I thought."

 "My body really only needs 5.5 hours of sleep to maintain good performance."

 "I can always make up for lost sleep tonight."

 "Moderate sleep loss won't affect me too much."

 And if you need someone to guide you through a research based insomnia treatment that doesn't require medications or machines, CBT for Insomnia might be the right sleep disorder treatment for you.
+Click here to read my previous blog post- “What exactly is CBT for Insomnia.”
 In as little as 6 to 8 weeks, insomnia can be a thing of the past for you.
 Click here to schedule a free consultation call so that we can decide together if CBT for insomnia is right for you.
+You can also call me at 951-905-3181 to find out how CBT for insomnia can help you sleep again.
 Think about it.
-In as little as 6 weeks, you could be sleeping like a baby.
+In as little as 6-8 weeks, you could be sleeping like a baby.
 I provide insomnia treatment in Murrieta as well as online.